IbonAzkoitia/Genesis-Featured-Image/readme.txt

 = How can I change the styles? =

-In this version style options are not added yet, but the image is in a div and you can style it:
+In this version style options are not added yet, but the image it's in a div and you can style it:

 = Inside Wrap =